Donating to bstreetsmart

 This project has immense potential to prevent injury, loss of life and save money not only for the health dollar but also for the family and community as trauma affects more than the patient.

 The core cost for running the three day forum is currently substantially funded by the NSW Government.
 Obviously, as part of a public health service, funding is sometimes scarce and the Trauma Service could benefit with the help of corporate and public donations as we continue to grow the event.
 All gifts/donations, no matter how small, are important in sustaining the vision of bstreetsmart into research, education and injury prevention.

-Donations can be made through the Westmead Medical Research Foundation
+Donations can be made through the Westmead Hospital Foundation

 Please email Sharon Noble Sharon.Noble@health.nsw.gov.au to let her know your donation was made for bstreetsmart.